ForestWildRabbit/Labs/README.md

 Labs are located in `./labs_backend/labs_src`.

-For now there are 2 labs:
+For now there are 3 labs:

 - `sql_injection_lab`
 - `broken_access_control_lab`
+- `cryptographic_failures`

 Students should write code in files in `./labs_backend/labs_src/app/student_code`.